-When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor vs blender?
+When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor and a blender?

-If you’re wanting to make healthier choices by cooking more meals at home, you’re likely debating which kitchen tools you’ll need to make your life easier (and provide more variety in your meals).
+If you’re wanting to make healthier choices by cooking more meals at home, you’re likely debating which kitchen tools you’ll need to make your life easier.

 Whether you have limited counter/storage space in your kitchen, you’re on a budget, or you’re very mindful of clutter, buying both a food processor and a blender may not be a good fit for you.

 So, how do you decide which one to get?

 Keep reading to find out the similarities, differences, and best and worst foods for a food processor vs blender.

 Plus my favorite, long-lasting, high-quality brands for each and tips for buying on a budget.

 Differences Between Food Processor vs Blender